-A Breakdown of the Cost of Running Electric Stove Heaters
+A Breakdown of the Cost of Running Electric Fireplaces

 Enjoying a warm environment during the winter season doesn’t need to be expensive.
 Some people use gas heaters or traditional fireplaces to make themselves comfortable.
-But, they paled in comparison to electric stove heaters in efficiency, cost, and safety.
+But they pale in comparison to an electric fireplace in efficiency, cost, and safety.

 If you’re considering buying one for yourself, it’s best if you get an idea of what it costs to run one.
-Read on as we break down the cost of running a modern wall fireplace for you.
+Read on as we break down the cost of running modern electric fires.

 The Cost of Running Electric Heaters

-People who are transitioning to a modern wall mounted fireplace always look at the cost.
+People who are transitioning to an electric fireplace always look at the cost.
 Aside from the actual cost of the electric heater, they usually inquire about the added electricity cost.